 - An Apprentice may have 2 sponsors, a primary and a secondary sponsor, and may only work at the location(s) specified on the application.

-- Sponsors are required to keep copies of all apprentice records for a period of 6 years or one year subsequent to the date the apprentice is licensed as an optician, and pursuant to Chapter 64B12- 6.009, F.A.C., the sponsor shall provide copies of the apprentice’s time records to the Board, upon request.
+- Sponsors are required to keep copies of all apprentice records for a period of 6 years or one year after the date the apprentice is licensed as an optician, and pursuant to Chapter 64B12- 16.009, Florida Administrative Code., the sponsor shall provide copies of the apprentice’s time records to the Board upon request.

 Applying for the Apprenticeship Program